syncrosim/rsyncrosim/Readme-Development.txt

 devtools::document()     # builds documentation from the local copy devtools::load_all()     # replaces library command for use with local copy
 # Note: library(rsyncrosim) will go back to the github copy, so don't invoke this command!
+#TO DO: JH will explain this last step more clearly